Gdoc/Admin

 Sector by sector: where do global greenhouse gas emissions come from?

-Globally, we emit around 50 billion tonnes of greenhouse gases each year.
+Globally, we emit around 50 billion tonnes of greenhouse gases yearly.
 Where do these emissions come from?
 We take a look, sector-by-sector.

-To prevent severe climate change we need to rapidly reduce global greenhouse gas emissions.
+We need to rapidly reduce global greenhouse gas emissions to prevent severe climate change.
 The world emits around 50 billion tonnes of greenhouse gases each year [measured in carbon dioxide equivalents (CO2eq)].1

-To figure out how we can most effectively reduce emissions and what emissions can and can’t be eliminated with current technologies, we need to first understand where our emissions come from.
+To determine how we can most effectively reduce emissions and what emissions can and can’t be eliminated with current technologies, we need to first understand where our emissions come from.

-In this post I present only one chart, but it is an important one – it shows the breakdown of global greenhouse gas emissions in 2016.2 This is the latest breakdown of global emissions by sector, published by Climate Watch and the World Resources Institute.3,4
+In this article, I present only one chart, but it is an important one — it shows the breakdown of global greenhouse gas emissions in 2016.2 This is the latest breakdown of global emissions by sector, published by Climate Watch and the World Resources Institute.3

-To know what’s included in each sector category, I provide a short description of each.
-These descriptions are based on explanations provided in the IPCC’s Fifth Assessment Report AR5) and a methodology paper published by the World Resources Institute.5,6
+I will briefly describe each sector category to learn what’s included in each.
+These descriptions are based on explanations provided in the IPCC’s Fifth Assessment Report AR5) and a methodology paper published by the World Resources Institute.45

 Emissions come from many sectors: we need many solutions to decarbonize the economy

-It is clear from this breakdown that a range of sectors and processes contribute to global emissions.
+This breakdown clearly shows that a range of sectors and processes contribute to global emissions.
 This means there is no single or simple solution to tackle climate change.
-Focusing on electricity, or transport, or food, or deforestation alone is insufficient.
+Focusing on electricity, transport, food, or deforestation alone is insufficient.

-To reach net-zero emissions we need innovations across many sectors.
+To achieve net-zero emissions, we need innovations across many sectors.
 Single solutions will not get us there.

 legacy-wordpress-upload